 For most of us though, I’m guessing it doesn’t look like hitting snooze half a dozen times and arriving to work late and feeling disheveled.
 That is definitely starting on a poor note for me, and I try to avoid it at all costs.

-Know what helps you start your workday on a good note and be sure to work that into your everyday routine.
+Know what helps you start your workday on a good note and have a productive day, and be sure to work that into your everyday routine.

 Organize Your To-Do List